What is estate planning?

 You have a spouse or partner and want to protect their interests

-You have children and need to appoint guardians or manage their inheritance
+Some people have children and consider appointing guardians or managing their inheritance

 You are in a blended family situation with children from different relationships